Range Rules ADOPTED September 5, 2017

 - Persons prohibited by any Federal, state or local law from owning firearms are specifically prohibited from entering AGC property.
 (C4) EXCEPTION: Minors accompanied by a responsible adult.

 - Adult badge holders may bring guests to the range.
 Badge holders shall accompany their guest(s) to the Barnes Range House or the Trap Range as appropriate, where the guest(s) will present government-issued photo ID, sign in on the log provided and be issued a Guest badge.
 (C2) Guest badges shall be in the possession of the person it was issued to and readily visible at all times while on AGC property.
 (C1) Guest badges may not be loaned or transferred to, or in the possession of, any other person.
 (C4) The AGC reserves the right to request additional photo identification to confirm identity.
 The badge holder is responsible for returning the Guest Badge to AGC when leaving the property.
 (C2)

 - Badge holders are responsible for and shall supervise their guest(s) at ALL TIMES.
-(C1, C2, C3, C4)
+Guest violations are charged to the badge holder.